ChaudharyNavneet/LittleLemon/README.md

 ## 📂 Project Structure

--clone the repo
+- clone the repo
--install node modules
+- install node modules
--run the app use `npm run dev` command
+- run the app use `npm run dev` command
--to run the tests use  `npx vitest` command
+- to run the tests use  `npx vitest` command

 ## Here Is the look :
 ![image](https://github.com/user-attachments/assets/03e9ca1a-08dc-4b59-a218-77e05b304da8)